Backup Data

 Select "Backup data".

-Choose where the backup should be saved.
-The easiest option is to save it in "iCloud Drive".
+Choose where the backup should be stored.
+The easiest way is to save in the "iCloud Drive".

 • The option "All files" backs up everything and is recommended.

-• The option "Database only" backs up only the following 4 files:
+• The option "Only database" only backs up the following 4 files:

 • SongBookMidi.settings